k-shiroma-code/k-shiroma-code.github.io/ongoing_projects.md

 **Note:** *This is a long-term research project that will likely extend into and form the foundation for a Master's thesis in cybersecurity or machine learning.*

 **Reference:** [IEEE Xplore Digital Library ↗](https://ieeexplore.ieee.org/document/8058397/)

+---

+## Symptom-Severity-Analyzer
+**Started: September 2025 – Present**

+A **natural language processing (NLP) project** that classifies patient symptom descriptions into **Mild, Moderate, or Severe** categories.
+This project demonstrates end-to-end text classification in a healthcare context, from preprocessing to deployment, while emphasizing responsible use of medical data.

+**Project Focus:**
+- **Text preprocessing and tokenization** using NLTK/spaCy
+- **Feature extraction** with TF-IDF and word embeddings
+- **Model training** with Logistic Regression, Naive Bayes, and SVM
+- **Model evaluation** using accuracy, precision, recall, and F1-score
+- **Interactive demo interface** built with Streamlit for real-time predictions

+The system accepts free-text symptom descriptions and returns a severity classification, providing a practical example of machine learning applied to healthcare text data.
+The project is designed for educational purposes and highlights techniques for working with sensitive data responsibly.

+**Technologies:** Python, scikit-learn, NLTK/spaCy, pandas, Streamlit

+**Key Learning Outcomes:**
+- End-to-end text classification pipeline development
+- Handling domain-specific medical text data
+- Applying TF-IDF and word embeddings to healthcare tasks
+- Deploying an interactive Streamlit application
+- Responsible AI considerations for medical contexts

+**Note:** *This project is for educational and research purposes only and is not intended for medical diagnosis.
+Always consult qualified healthcare professionals for medical concerns.*